mauronooblath/Quantum-Grover-Automation/README.md

 # Quantum-Grover-Automation
-This repository is a didatic description of how apply the Grover's Algorithm in Arduino
+This repository is a didatic description of how apply the Grover's Algorithm with Arduino